Real Estate

 Non-Residential Construction

-The amount of square feet added in 2022 was slightly lower than 2021, but remained consistent with prior years.
+The amount of square feet added in 2023 was the lowest in recent years.

 Non-residential projects and square feet increased from 2016 through 2018, before dropping in 2019.
-The number of annual projects has been decreasing over the past three years.
-Institutional projects made up the majority of nonresidential square feet added between 2016-2022, with 3,246,954 square feet added, followed by commercial with 3,187,757 square feet.
+The number of annual projects has been decreasing over the past four years.
+Commercial projects made up the majority of nonresidential square feet added between 2016-2023, with 3,355,287 square feet added, followed by institutional with 3,277,697 square feet.

 Figure 62 — Total Non-Residential Projects